 At the same time the Committee also published the IT Service Management - A Self-Assessment Workbook (PD 0015).
 The workbook is used to check the quality of service management processes.

 As well as the BSI Committee many organisations have been involved in reviewing and testing the BS 15000 series.
-Thanks for this are due to the organisations in Figure 2.

 The role of early adopters